 1917 - Mossadegh is appointed deputy finance minister to the government.

 1918 - The First World War ends on 11 November with the signing of a general armistice.
-With Russia consumed by the Bolshevik Revolution, Britain becomes the dominant foreign influence on Iran's affairs.
+Russian influence on Iran declines following the Bolshevik Revolution of 1917 and the subsequent civil war.
+Britain becomes the dominant foreign player in Iran's affairs.

 Vosuq od-Dowleh is subsequently forced out of office.
 He is replaced by Moshir al-Doleh, who invites Mossadegh to join the Cabinet as minister of justice.
 Mossadegh is also appointed governor of the Fars Province in the south of Iran.

 1921 - In February the Iranian Government is overthrown in a British-backed military coup d'état led by Persian Cossacks Brigade officer Reza Khan.
-Reza Khan will quickly take full control of the country, ruling in all but name.
-To protest against the legitimacy of the government established by the coup, Mossadegh resigns as governor of Fars.
+Reza Khan quickly takes full control of the country, ruling in all but name.
+Mossadegh resigns as governor of Fars in protest against the government established by the coup.

 1923 - Mossadegh serves as minister of finance and then briefly as governor of Azerbaijan Province.
 In May he is appointed minister of foreign affairs.